Kevin Spencer (TV series): Plot and characters

 Another frequent character in the show is Kevin's imaginary friend, Allen the Magic Goose (voiced by Mike Wetmore).
 Allen often encourages Kevin's sociopathic nature, normally asking him to do illegal, indecent, and/or dangerous things simply for the sake of the thrill or for vengeance.
-However, Kevin, being a sociopath, often shows ambivalence towards Allen, sometimes threatening or intimidating the bird.
+However, Kevin often shows ambivalence towards Allen, sometimes threatening or intimidating the bird.
 During such times, Allen often reminds Kevin of the futility of these outbursts, since Kevin is simply imagining Allen's existence.
 However, in Season 2, Episode 12 (The Potted Goose), Kevin and Allen have a falling out and go their separate ways, and it's revealed that Allen and other "imaginary" friends can leave their hosts and "find another head to live in".
 Allen tries living in the heads of other humans (during which time Kevin can no longer see Allen), including Percy, one of Kevin's teachers, Charlie Plunt, and the Widow Coulson.
 Meanwhile, Kevin tries out new imaginary friends, including Hacky the Cigar-Smoking Rollerskating Monkey, Zoltron (a robot that doesn't know the difference between a transformer and a transvestite), and a pimple-faced nerd who's new to the imaginary friend game.
 Neither Kevin nor Allen can find a suitable replacement, and reconcile at the end of the episode.

-Charlie Plunt (voiced by Mike Wetmore) is Percy's friend.
+In Fire Starter Allen was implied he was Satan though this is not proven.
+Axe Monkey is his arch nemesis, being the manifestation of Kevin's fears.